rexlabsio/smokescreen-laravel-php/README.md

 # Laravel Smokescreen

 ## Overview

+Laravel Smokescreen is a package for transforming your Laravel models, and other entities.

+- Transform API responses
+- Transform Job and Event payloads
+- Minimal boiler-plate and bootstrap
+- Supports complex relationships for embedded data
+- Supports eager loading of relationships
+- Allows transforming different types of resources
+- Can handle serializing to customisable formats

-This package tightly integrates the `rexsoftware/smokescreen` (Vanilla PHP) package with the Laravel framework, to provide the convenience and minimal boilerplate when working with Laravel applications.
+This package tightly integrates the [rexsoftware/smokescreen](https://github.com/rexlabsio/smokescreen-php) (Vanilla PHP) package with the Laravel framework, to provide the convenience and minimal boilerplate when working with Laravel applications.

 ## Usage